jmzhou-appdevelopment/RSO-Website/README.md

-# Must See Movies Associations
+# Registered Student Organization WebApp

 ## Objective

-In this project, we'll practice associating rows from different tables to one another.
+In this project, I built a prototype for a web-application design from the Google 2019 Tech challenge.

 ### Here is [our target](https://msm-associations-target.herokuapp.com/).